No Spin Knife Throwing

 Finger of god grip for no spin knife throwing.

-If you use one of the "cheater" no spin throwing knives (see below) like the Gyro, no spin knife throwing is easy: Those knives are specially constructed so that no skill is required for them to fly without spinning (think spear or dart).
+If you use one of the "cheater" no spin throwing knives (see below), no spin knife throwing is easy: Those knives are specially constructed so that no skill is required for them to fly without spinning (think spear or dart).

 If you are serious about learning to throw no spin, no special gadgets required, you'll be choosing one of the following three no spin styles.
 Patrick Brewster (external link / new window)demonstrates the different no spin styles and highlights their differences in a short video.